mercurius-js/cache/README.md

   - for `redis`
     - **client**: a redis client instance, mandatory.
 Should be an `ioredis` client or compatible.
     - **invalidation**: enable invalidation, see [documentation](#invalidation).
 Default is disabled.
     - **invalidation.referencesTTL**: references TTL in seconds.
-Default is the max `ttl` between the main one and policies.
+Default is the max static `ttl` between the main one and policies.
+If all ttls specified are functions then `referencesTTL` will need to be specified explictly.
     - **log**: logger instance `pino` compatible, default is the `app.log` instance.

     Example